lammps/lammps/doc/src/read_data.rst

 For a general triclinic box, the *avec*, *bvec*, *cvec*, and *abc origin* keywords are used.
-The *xlo xhi*, *ylo yhi*, *zlo zhi*, and *xy xz yz* keywords are not used.
-The first 3 keywords define the 3 edge vectors **A**, **B**, **C** of a general triclinic box.
+The *xlo xhi*, *ylo yhi*, *zlo zhi*, and *xy xz yz* keywords are NOT used.
+The first 3 keywords define the 3 edge vectors **A**, **B**, **C** of the general triclinic box.
 They can be arbitrary vectors so long as they are distinct, non-zero, and not co-planar.
 They must also define a right-handed system such that (**A** x **B**) points in the direction of **C**.
 Note that a left-handed system can be converted to a right-handed system by simply swapping the order of any pair of the **A**, **B**, **C** vectors.